 Luton airport is incredibly confusing as you have to get a bus to the airport train station and coaches are going to various places and privates buses.
 It just seems like an incredibly complex process with no one to ask at all.
 But I eventually found a bus and scrambled around to find English money and get to the correct platform without a hitch.

 After a full day of travelling, I was ready to stay still so hoped for the best and got on the next train that came along.
-Luckily no one came to question my ticket and I made it to Greenwich just in time to have a bit of a wander around and look at some of the highlights.
+Luckily no one came to question my ticket, and I made it to Greenwich just in time to have a bit of a wander around and look at some of the highlights.
 In particular the Maritime museum and the foot tunnel under the Thames.
 Then managed to get an early night before having to get things organised for St Ives.

-To wrap up, my inter-railing experience was one that I will remember for the rest of my life.
+Overall, my inter-railing experience was one that I will remember for the rest of my life.
 It felt like the best possible way to end my uni experience after living together for so long, and I would highly recommend it!
 I went to places I never thought I would and make friends from all over the world, even if some of them were just for the day.

-If you’re thinking of going or even just looking for your next city break, I’ve written a little overview of the places we visited
+If you’re thinking of going or even just looking for your next city break, I’ve written a little overview of the places we visited.

 My thoughts on each destination:

-If you like the more social aspects Germany is the home of Jager and it is so much cheaper than anywhere else.
+If you like the more social aspects, Germany is the home of Jager, and it is so much cheaper than anywhere else.
 Berlin is also home to some mega clubs although many of them are very anti-tourist but find the right place and it’s great for a night out.

-Berlin is the kind of place I wouldn’t mind living for a year, though I wouldn’t rush again to visit on a holiday.
+Berlin is the kind of place I wouldn’t mind living for a year, though I wouldn’t rush again to visit for a holiday.
 In all of our inter-railing trip, it was by far the cleanest and safest place we visited.

 Prague is just stunning.
 Every street you walk down looks like a postcard.
 It has a rich history and has inspired artists throughout history, which you can really feel in the architecture and the number of odd and quirky art instalments and bars all over the place.
 The palace complex is really amazing and so unique.